pashkulev/aviator/README.md

 You will probably notice that when a user logs in and clicks on the user icon on the right side of the main menu, in the dropdown menu you see a link to 'Profile' which should take you to the user's profile page.
-At this stage this is still not implemented and maybe it's a candidate for a separate Single Page App that will be build with Angular during the upcoming course.
+At this stage this is still not implemented.

 Also, in case you log in with ADMIN role, in the same dropdown menu you will see Admin Panel which is also not implemented yet.
-This doesn't mean that there is no ADMIN functionality, just the Admin Panel is missing!

 I hope you enjoy my project.
 Cheers!